lfedgeai/AegisEdgeAI/hybrid-cloud-poc/README-arch-sovereign-unified-identity.md

 - **SPIRE Server**: SVID issuance, policy enforcement, Keylime integration
 - **Keylime Verifier**: TPM attestation verification, geolocation verification
 - **Keylime Registrar**: Agent registration database
-- **Mobile Sensor Microservice**: Location verification via CAMARA APIs (invoked only when the TPM quote reports a physical mobile sensor, e.g., USB `lsusb` detection)
+- **Mobile Sensor Microservice**: Location verification via CAMARA APIs (used by Envoy WASM Filter for runtime verification at enterprise gateway, not by Keylime Verifier during attestation)

-*The verifier skips this step entirely when no TPM-reported Mobile/GNSS sensor is present, so Sovereign SVIDs omit `grc.geolocation` in that case.*
+*The verifier extracts geolocation data directly from the TPM quote.
+No microservice call is made during attestation.
+When no TPM-reported Mobile/GNSS sensor is present, Sovereign SVIDs omit `grc.geolocation` in that case.*

 ---